Call 561-272-0800

 The ABC Model, fundamental to REBT, explains the process: “A” (Activating Event) triggers an emotional or behavioral response; “B” (Beliefs) are thoughts about the event, which is rational or irrational; and “C” (Consequences) are the resulting emotions or behaviors.
 As noted by, as discussed in Dryden, W. et al. 2005, “Rational Emotive Behavior Therapy.” individuals can improve their emotional well-being and coping strategies by changing irrational beliefs.

-ACT is a transdiagnostic intervention focusing on psychological flexibility (PF), emphasizing the self as context over modifying cognitive or emotional contents.
-PF, defined as behavior aligned with chosen values, is fostered through acceptance and committed action as described by Hayes, S.C. et al. 2012, “Acceptance and commitment therapy as a unified model of behavior change.”
+• Acceptance and Commitment Therapy (ACT): Acceptance and Commitment Therapy (ACT) represents a transdiagnostic intervention focusing on psychological flexibility (PF).
+ACT emphasizes the self as context rather than modifying cognitive or emotional contents.
+PF, defined as behavior aligned with chosen values, develops through acceptance and committed action, as described by Hayes, S.C. et al. (2012) in “Acceptance and Commitment Therapy as a Unified Model of Behavior Change.”

-The therapy employs metaphors, paradoxes, and experiential exercises to target six core PF processes: acceptance, cognitive defusion, presence, self as context, values, and committed action.
-Individuals adapt to challenges, reframe perspectives, and balance desires and needs by cultivating acceptance and openness to distress while engaging in value-driven behaviors.
-This approach dignifies the suffering associated with addiction, providing a path toward meaningful change.
+ACT employs metaphors, paradoxes, and experiential exercises to target six core PF processes: acceptance, cognitive defusion, presence, self as context, values, and committed action.
+By cultivating acceptance and openness to distress while engaging in value-driven behaviors, individuals adapt to challenges, reframe perspectives, and balance desires and needs.
+This approach dignifies the suffering associated with psychological challenges and promotes meaningful living.

 What are Available Holistic Therapies for Addiction Treatment?